jmmaloney3/portopt/README.md

 [example_fund_matrix.csv](https://github.com/jmmaloney3/portopt/blob/main/data/example_fund_matrix.csv)
 file.

-# Additioal Information
+# Additional Information
 The portfolio optimization problem has the following features:
-* quadratic objective function to minimize the sum of the squared difference between the target asset class allocation and the asset class allocation of the final portfolio
+* **Quadratic Objective Function**: Minimizes the sum of squared differences between portfolio and target allocations.
-* mixed-integer variables to minimize the number of funds and optionally limit the number of funds to a specified maximum
+* **Mixed-Integer Variables**: Reduces the number of funds used and enforces maximum fund limits.
-* linear constraints to enforce certain properties such as forcing the overall asset class allocation to sum to 100% and the allocation to any particular asset class or fund to be less than 100%
+* **Linear Constraints**: Ensures total allocation sums to 100% and the individual fund allocations are between 0% and 100%.

-Since the portfolio optimizatin problem requires minimizing a quadratic objective function and has some variables that are restricted to being integers, the problem falls into the category of mixed-integer quadratic programming (MIQP) problems.
+This is a Mixed-Integer Quadratic Programming (MIQP) problem and [SCIP](https://scipopt.org) is used to solve the problem.